pinskylab/PADEconnectivity/README.md

 Files for investigating larval summer flounder connectivity throughout the species range from 1989-2012

 ## Data
+* **Larvae Sampling Database.csv**: csv of metadata for all sampled larvae, whether sequenced or not
 * **masterPADElarvae.txt**: Data of 523 larval summer flounder, including date, location, 10 outlier loci, SL and developmental stage
 * **masterPADElarvae_metadata.txt**: Metadata pertaining to masterPADElarve.txt
 * **pop.allele.counts10.txt**: Adult summer flounder allele counts at outlier loci from Hoey & Pinsky (2018)
+* **structure_input_Mar14_2017_528_1904.str**: structure-formatted file of 1904 loci across 293 larvae and 235 adult summer flounder used for many of the genetic analyses

 ## Methods
 * **Bioinformatics.txt**: Bioinformatic steps taken to produce filtered SNP genotypes